UPDATED: The Atlanta Jazz Festival 2022 lineup has been modified, and the info below reflects the most current info.

-The Atlanta Jazz Festival is back live and in person in 2022!
+The Atlanta Jazz Festival is back for 2025!

 The iconic event is one of the largest FREE jazz fests in the nation, and it’s happening Memorial Day Weekend at Piedmont Park.
 All the details are below.